asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Architecture/Architecture Overview.md

 The architectural decisions to use AST-based parsing for structural accuracy and the strategy pattern for adaptive chunking have proven effective in handling diverse document types appropriately.
 The modular design enables easy extension with new strategies or parsing capabilities while maintaining backward compatibility through the compatibility layer.

 The system successfully balances the competing demands of RAG applications: preserving semantic meaning while creating chunks of appropriate size, handling diverse content types effectively, and providing reliable performance at scale.
 Its integration with the Dify platform as a tool plugin demonstrates its versatility and readiness for production use in AI-powered applications.

+A key enhancement in this version is the introduction of parallel processing paths (batch and streaming) with streaming complexity isolated in a dedicated module.
+This allows the system to efficiently process documents of all sizes while maintaining memory efficiency for large files.
+The streaming path provides a robust solution for processing very large documentation (100MB+) in memory-constrained environments, expanding the system's applicability to new use cases.